Protocol for seeing clients – Covid-19 Revised 27th August 2020 (in anticipation of return of reception staff)

 - Practitioners will use the hand sanitiser on the way in.

-- Practitioners will change in the toilet before starting and clothes will be bagged up and placed in the cupboard in the toilet.
+- Practitioners will change clothes before starting and clothes will be bagged up securely.

 - Practitioners will wear appropriate PPE as stipulated by their professional body.
 All practitioners will wear face coverings, preferably moisture resistant face masks, independent of any other requirements.

 - All pillows used are covered in plastic and will be sprayed with viricidal solution between clients.
 Pillowcases can be used as long as they are changed between clients and the pillow sprayed with viricidal spray between clients.
-Pillowcases need to be bagged up before cleaning for the next client.
+Pillowcases will be bagged up before cleaning for the next client.

 - Where more than one treatment room is in use during a session, practitioners need to be mindful of timings of all treatment rooms to ensure social distancing for both clients and practitioners.
 In general, clients will leave directly or via reception.
 If reception is busy, clients should wait in the treatment room with the door open and the receptionist will advise once reception is available.